-Over time, the Romans enriched the world with no less magnificent works of art than the Greeks had.
+Over time, the Romans enriched the world with no less magnificent works of art than the Greeks did.
 The knowledge of Latin became a symbol in the feudal world-a symbol of belonging to the privileged class.
-(In today's American language, one would call it a status symbol.)
+In today's American language, one would call it a status symbol.
 This means of social division was used-as always-to suppress all underprivileged classes.
-Women were rarely allowed to study Latin or Greek.
-(Nobles' wives sulk in Mikszáth's30 short stories that their men speak Latin, excluding them from the conversation.)

-It is understandable, therefore, that at the birth of capitalism, the rising middle class adopted language learning as a social springboard.
-By learning the two classical languages, the middle class hoped to elevate themselves socially as well as dissociate themselves from the other classes not speaking them.
-This was when the gymnasium31 was born.
+Women were rarely allowed to study Latin or Greek, and this continued for some time.
+(Nobles' wives sulk in Mikszáth's short stories that their men speak Latin, excluding them from the conversation.)
+Hence, it is understandable that at the birth of capitalism, the rising middle class used this relatively easily available means as a social springboard.
+By learning the two classical languages, the middle class, on the one hand, hoped to rise among the members of the feudal society.
+On the other hand, it wanted to dissociate itself from the other classes not speaking Greek and Latin.
+This was when the gymnasium was born.
 Its curriculum was designed completely around the instruction of these two languages.